fitbenchmarking/fitbenchmarking/docs/source/extending/jacobian_extend.rst

 Adding new Jacobians
 ####################

-*This section describes how to add additional Jacobian evaluations to use within FitBenchmark.*
+*This section describes how to add further methods to approximate the Jacobian within FitBenchmarking* within FitBenchmark.*

 In order to add a new Jacobian evaluation method, you will need to: